peterhinch/micropython-font-to-py/DRIVERS.md

 and contains all the bytes required to render the character including trailing space.

+## Binary font files

+These are unlikely to find application beyond the e-paper driver, but for completeness the format is as follows.
+They are binary files with a four byte header and 126 fixed length records.
+The header consists of two file identifiers enabling the file format to be checked, followed by bytes specifying the width and height.
+The length of each record is (width + 1) bytes.

+The file indentifiers depend on the -x and -r arguments specified to ``font_to_py.py`` and are as follows:

+hmap reverse byte
+-x   -r      0    1
+0    0       0x3f 0xe7
+1    0       0x40 0xe7
+0    1       0x41 0xe7
+1    1       0x42 0xe7

+Each record starts with a width byte specifying the x dimension of the glyph if rendered proportionally spaced, followed by the glyph data.
+This data includes trailing space ensuring that all records have the size specified in the header.

 ## Mapping

 A character occupies a space where (0, 0) represents the coordinates of the top